Lower Pecos Canyonlands Archaeological Field School at Eagle Nest Canyon

 Students will be staying at the SHUMLA campus for the duration of the course.
 Lodging and all meals will be provided.

-Program Fees are paid directly to SHUMLA by each student.
-The program fee and Student Information Packet are due to SHUMLA by May 1, 2013.
+Program Fees are paid directly to the Ancient Southwest Texas (ASWT) project of Texas State by each student.
 Program fees submitted after May 1 must include an additional $100 late fee.

 Cancellation must be made in writing to the Office of Distance and Extended Learning.
 As indicated above, participants may lose all or part of the total payment, depending on the date of cancellation.